vert-x/mod-redis/README.md

 * `port` Port at which the Redis instance is listening.
 Defaults to `6379`.
 * `encoding` The character encoding for string conversions (e.g.: `UTF-8`, `ISO-8859-1`, `US-ASCII`).
 Defaults to the platform default.
 * `binary` To be implemented.
 In this case messages are expected to be in binary format.
+* `auth` Optional password for redis if the server is configured for it.
+* `db` Optionally select the db at connect.

 ## Usage

 Simple example: